 - ensuring our supply chains do not have forced labour operations affecting Uyghur, or other ethnic minorities, within the Xinjiang region of China. - continuing to encourage all companies within the FW Thorpe Group to have a common and consistent approach to monitoring and combating modern slavery in their supply chains.
-Companies that have joined the Group in the last financial year will be introduced to the modern slavery policies and procedures adopted within the rest of the organisation. - develop a more formal desktop risk assessment process for the suppliers within our supply chains. - where practical, as COVID-19 restrictions ease within our primary focus country of China, re-engage with suppliers on a face-to-face basis to make clear our expectations of labour and ethical behaviour and conduct inspections to ensure compliance with slavery and human trafficking laws.
+Companies that have joined the Group in the last financial year will be introduced to the modern slavery policies and procedures adopted within the rest of the organisation. - develop a more formal desktop risk assessment process for the suppliers within our supply chains. - where practical, engage with suppliers on a face-to-face basis to make clear our expectations of labour and ethical behaviour and conduct inspections to ensure compliance with slavery and human trafficking laws, particularly with our primary focus country of China.